Blank blank WWII Vehicle and Gun Database

 left corner World War 2 Tank and Gun Database corner lower right outer

-The Cruiser Tank was designed in 1944, manufactured by Leyland Motors based on the existing fully tracked Cromwell and was in use from 1945 to 1965.
+The Cruiser Tank was a Cruiser Tank designed in 1944, manufactured by Leyland Motors, it was based on the fully tracked Cromwell chassis and was in use from 1945 to 1965.
+It was commonly called a Comet A34.

 Flag of World War 2 Britain